 - Has a household member who has been diagnosed with COVID-19.

 - Is providing care for a family or household member who has been diagnosed with COVID-19.

 - Is the primary caregiver for a child or other household member who cannot attend school or other facility that has been closed due to COVID-19, which directly impacts the worker’s ability to return to work.

 - Is unable to reach their workplace either because of (1) a government-imposed quarantine due to the COVID-19 pandemic, or (2) advice provided by a health care provider to self-quarantine due to COVID-19 concerns.

 - Has been scheduled to return to work but no longer has a job or is unable to reach their workplace due to COVID-19 public health emergency.

 - Has become the primary supporter of a household because of the death of a head of household due to COVID-19.

 - Has to quit his or her job as a direct result of COVID-19.

 - Closure of an individual’s workplace due to COVID-19.

 If your employer has violated your right to FMLA leave or other employee benefits, contact our experienced attorneys today.
 We will work tirelessly to hold your employer accountable and protect your rights in the workplace.
-Please call Armstrong & Vaught, P.L.C. today at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with an experienced attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.